OpenTelemetry Ruby distro for Uptrace

 OpenTelemetry.tracer_provider.shutdown

 - Step 3.
-Run the example to get a link for the generated trace:
+Run the code to get a link for the generated trace:

 ruby main.rb